EJamdar05/WeatherApp/README.md

 After the user hits the generate button, a date, the temperature and their comment is dynamically added to the page

+## Instructions

+Download the zipfile and run the server.js file via CMD Prompt or Powershell with the correct file path to establish the local server.

 ## Credits

 The HTML and CSS code were provided at the hands of the UDacity team and all credit